Discover folk - the CRM for people-powered businesses

 4 common mistakes to avoid when tracking lost deals

-Lost deal tracking is a powerful tool, but it’s only effective if done right.
+Lost deal tracking is a powerful tool for sales managers, but it's only effective if done right.
 Here are some common mistakes to watch out for and how to avoid them:

-- Inconsistent feedback collection: Imagine a situation where one rep diligently notes the reasons for a lost deal, while another simply marks it as “closed-lost” with no details.
-Without consistent data, identifying trends becomes impossible.
+- Inconsistent feedback collection: Imagine a situation where one rep diligently notes the reasons for a lost deal, while another simply marks it as "closed-lost" with no details.
+Without consistent data across your entire team, identifying trends becomes impossible.
 Standardize the process to ensure everyone captures relevant insights.

 - Assumptions over feedback: Avoid guessing why a deal was lost.
-Direct feedback from prospects is far more reliable and actionable.
+Direct feedback from prospects is far more reliable and actionable for your sales team.

 - Overlooking internal factors: Sometimes, the reasons for lost deals are internal, like delays in responding to inquiries or unclear messaging.
 Ensure your team examines both external and internal factors.